SVijayB/PyJects/README.md

 ## Motivation

-I have worked on various Python projects and hence decided to cluster them together into a repository for ease of access. <br>
+I have worked on various Python projects and hence decided to cluster them together into a repository for ease of access and to be able to track my progress. <br>
-Each application has a sepcific functionality.
-To read more about each of then, just open the folder and go through the **README.md** file
+Each application has a specific functionality and a motivation behind why I made it.
+To read more about each of them, just open the folder and go through the **README.md** file

 ## Installation